opentelekomcloud/terraform-provider-opentelekomcloud/website/docs/r/css_cluster_v1.html.markdown

   to 640 GB Value range of flavor css.large.8: 40 GB to 1280 GB
-  Value range of flavor css.xlarge.8: 40 GB to 2560 GB Value range of flavor css.2xlarge.8: 80 GB to 5120 GB Value range of flavor css.4xlarge.8: 160 GB to 10240 GB
+  Value range of flavor css.xlarge.8: 40 GB to 2560 GB Value range of flavor css.2xlarge.8: 80 GB to 5120 GB Value range of flavor css.4xlarge.8: 160 GB to 10240 GB  Changing this parameter will create a new resource.

 * `network_info` -
   (Required)
   Network information.
 Structure is documented below.
+Changing this parameter will create a new resource.

 * `volume` -
   (Required)
   Information about the volume.
 Structure is documented below.
+Changing this parameter will create a new resource.

 The `network_info` block supports:

 * `network_id` -
   (Required)
   Network ID.
 All instances in a cluster must have the same networks and security groups.
+Changing this parameter will create a new resource.

 * `security_group_id` -
   (Required)
   Security group ID.
 All instances in a cluster must have the same subnets and security groups.
+Changing this parameter will create a new resource.

 * `vpc_id` -
   (Required)
   VPC ID, which is used for configuring cluster network.
+Changing this parameter will create a new resource.

 The `volume` block supports: